ashyads/ashyads/README.md

 </p>

 - I am a LEARNER | DEVELOPER | WANDERER
-- Software Developer at a FAANG company. | ML & AI Developer
+- Software Developer at a FAANG company.
+- Machine Learning Developer
 - Currently practicing Deep Learning.
 - Willing to contribute more and more in Open Source Projects